DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 ##### What could be the use cases/effects of NFT lending and borrowing?

-- [x]  Potentially contribute to price crashes and overall instability in the NFT market
+- [ ]  Lending NFT is possible but borrowing it is not
 - [x]  To generate liquidity
 - [x]  To accrue interest by lending NFT
-- [ ]  Lending and borrowing of NFT does not have any use cases
+- [ ]  Lending and borrowing of NFT is not possible

 Hint: noHint